 Advancement only happens after your data, rules, platforms and architecture are properly developed and configured.

 The way you engineer your data matters.
 If your data sets are not prevalent and pervasive, it will be nearly impossible to continuously make the most relevant data available to the model, which can skew your team’s ability to measure outcomes and advance the organization.
-Bringing it all together with these five precepts in place ensures forward momentum for your organization — but it takes the right people in the right seats on the bus to make push down on the gas pedal.
+Bringing it all together with these five precepts (resiliency, trustworthiness, prevalence, measurability and advancement) in place ensures forward momentum for your organization — but it takes the right people in the right seats on the bus to push down on the gas pedal.

 Successfully Deploying Machine Learning Models

-There are various opinions and assertions out there as to the end to end process of building and deploying predictive models.
-Our assertions are strong in that the deployment process is not a process at all — it’s a lifecycle.
+There are various opinions and assertions out there regarding the end-to-end process of building and deploying predictive models.
+We strongly assert that the deployment process is not a process at all — it’s a lifecycle.
 Why?
 It’s an infinite process of iterations and improvements.
-Model deployment is in no way synonymous with completion.
-We will go deeper into the reasons for this in the section below where we address the requisite steps for operationalizing a model, but the high-level post-deployment steps are called out in the below diagram.
-Here’s what that deployment looks like in action.
+Model deployment is in no way synonymous with model completion.
+We will go deeper into the reasons for this in the section below as we address the requisite steps for operationalizing a model, but the high-level post-deployment steps are called out in the following diagram.
+Here’s what that deployment looks like in action: